Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 It was also a great opportunity for me, to be part of this learning based adventure.
 I ended up grabbing it with both my arms.
 Agumbe has been on my “forests to explore” list for a while now, and what better opportunity to experience these rainforests, than this.

-Agumbe with its flourishing biodiversity of mammals, amphibians, birds, butterflies, insects and reptiles is every nature lovers haven.
+Agumbe rainforests with its flourishing biodiversity of mammals, amphibians, birds, butterflies, insects and reptiles is every nature lovers haven.

 Behind Fear there is a Mammoth Wall of Courage : Night time Adventures

-We trudged through the rocky stream armed in our gum boots, rain gear and leech socks, as it continued to pour incessantly.
+We trudged through the rocky stream armed in our gum boots, rain gear and leech socks, while it continued to pour incessantly.
 Each time a branch or foliage brushed against me, I’d look around warily, and think mildly obtrusively, “What if a critter gets the better of me.”

 Fortunately the “brave voice” hushed that thought: “It takes courage to answer a call, while experiencing a jungle, and you have the gall to do it all.”

-We were accompanied by researcher and naturalist, Akshay Kondacha from KCRE, who deftly guided us through the bustling landscape of a stream and rocky rain forest.
+We were accompanied by researcher and naturalist, Akshay Kondacha from KCRE, who deftly guided us through the bustling landscape of a stream and rocky rainforest.

 The Wall of Courage

-“Behind fear, there is a mammoth wall of courage waiting for us to fallback on.” – So I believe.
+“Behind fear, there is a mammoth wall of courage waiting for us to fallback on.”
+So, I believe.

 I have grown to love reptiles.
-Was intimidated by them till about 7 years ago, despite many encounters with venmous snakes and monitor lizards right inside and outside our home, during my growing up years. (that is another tale for yonder).
+Would have been intimidated by them till about 7 years ago, despite many encounters with venomous snakes and monitor lizards right inside and outside our home, during my growing up years. (that is defintely another tale for yonder).
+I guess we were all were fed on far too many stories and films about snakes being slithery, revengeful beings.

-I guess we were all were fed on the stories and films about snakes being slithery, revengeful beings.
-Working closely with wildlife has brought me closer to nature, in more ways than I could have ever imagined.
+Working in wildlife has brought me closer to nature, in more ways than I could have ever imagined.
 Growing up, the natural world fascinated me beyond measure.
 Moreover, since I have written and worked for wildlife for the last 7 years, it has become an integral part of my being.

 Aarshia has always loved reptiles.
 I feel she was also in many ways responsible for initiating me into the process.
 The journey has become more expansive now, as I practise Interspecies communication.
-My older child also loves snakes by the way.
+My older child also loves snakes, by the way.

 I believe if we honour nature and face our fears; we also empower our children to do the same.
 They in turn learn to value our planet, and be responsible for its well-being.
-In the process we raise individuals who are equipped to deal better with tough situations in general as well.
+In the process we also raise individuals who are equipped to deal better with tough situations, in general as well.

 Humans are just a tiny speck, in the larger scheme of things.
 There are billions of other beings that inhabit Mother Earth.
 We never owned this blue planet.
 Though we do owe a lot back to her.